yungSoftware/roblox-2016-source-code/README.md

 # Features
 - Fixed a lot of issues that breaks the compilation and the overall experience
-- ColorProperty, from.RGB, from.HSV and from.HSV implementation
+- ColorProperty, from.RGB, from.HSV and from.Hex implementation
+- A fully working Asset Proxy
-- Reverse Engineered some libraries and executables
+- Reverse Engineered some libraries and executables to make them editable
+- General Project Cleanup to make things easier and not complicated.

 **To see how you can build from the source, refer to** **[BUILDING.md](/BUILDING.md)**